khanx169/NGA_NFI_webinar/README.md

 __Revamped version of my [Intro. to Deep Learning Tutorial](https://github.com/khanx169/hal_tutorial) for the New Frontiers Initiative Webinar Series.
 More info at: https://bluewaters.ncsa.illinois.edu/NFI/Webinars/DeepLearning __

 This tutorial covers the basics of Deep Learning with Convolutional Neural Nets.
-The tutorial is broken into three notebooks.
+The tutorial is broken into four notebooks.
 The topics covered in each notebook are:

 1. **Intro.ipynb**: